 Across industries, the pace of product development has quickened to keep up with new trends.

 These fast-moving trends are well-documented in the fashion industry.
-Key trends used to be measured in decades (think bell-bottom jeans or velour tracksuits), and shopping was more of an event.
-Now, shoppers can totally change up their wardrobe without even getting out of bed.
+Key trends used to be measured in decades (think bell-bottom jeans or velour tracksuits).
+Back then shopping was more of an event.
+Now, shoppers can totally change up their wardrobes without even getting out of bed.

-Greater accessibility, both in-store and online, coupled with consumers’ desire for products that are on-trend, new and fresh, have contributed to an accelerated product development process that isn’t limited to clothing retail.
-And with this acceleration comes a need for flexibility that is requiring companies to be more nimble; rethinking strategies, changing tactics and upgrading technologies to remain competitive.
+Greater accessibility, both in-store and online, coupled with consumers’ desire for products that are on-trend have contributed to an accelerated product development process.
+But this isn’t limited to clothing retail, it’s across consumer goods segments.
+With this acceleration comes a need for flexibility that is requiring companies to be more nimble.
+This is requiring them to rethink strategies, change tactics and upgrade technologies to remain competitive.